 Understanding the difficulties that come with an unexpected death, the authors guide the reader through the first weeks of grieving to dealing with holidays, birthdays and anniversaries.
 Helpful suggestions for navigating the grieving process and helping children cope with grief.

-In addition to reading books, I joined several Facebook groups that can provide instant support and encouragement on the grief jouney.
+In addition to reading books, I joined several Facebook groups that can provide instant support and encouragement on the grief journey.

-I highly recommend joining a bereavement group through your local hospital, church or hospice community.
+I highly recommend joining a bereavement group through your local hospital, church, or hospice community.
+These support groups will help you move forward and know you are not alone.